danapplegate/danapplegate.github.com/index.md

 ---
 layout: page
 title: Hello
-tagline: How can I help you?
+tagline: what can I do for you?
 group: navigation
 ---
 {% include JB/setup %}